aatharvauti/auti.dev/content/talk/elastic-cyber.md

 ### Credits

 This was my first talk at a public community event led by a company.
 I'd like to thank [Ashish Tiwari](ashish.one) for the opportunity.
-He came across [this LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7075033327472152576/) and offered us the stage to showcase our project (by which I was absolutely stunned!).
+He came across [this LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7075033327472152576/) and offered us the stage to showcase our project.

 **"HoneyTrack"** was my 2nd year Engineering Mini Project, collaborated with [Vivek Mishra](https://www.linkedin.com/in/vivek051/), [Jay Makwana](https://www.linkedin.com/in/thejaymakwana/), and [Shrawani Pagar](https://www.linkedin.com/in/shrawani-js-pagar-382610215/).